gC 410

 Link to Resume

-TEXTBOOKS: There is one (1) required textbook for this course.
 Grief and Loss: Theories and Skills for Helping Professionals.
-By: katherine Walsh-Burke.
-Boston; Pearson Education Inc:2006.
-ISBN # 0-205-39881-2.
+2nd edition.
+By: Katherine Walsh-Burke.
+Boston; Pearson Education Inc:2011.

 You are required to order your own copy of the textbook.
 Please be sure to order your book as soon as possible so that you can begin your course of study.